b-schd/Biomarker-Detection-Eisai/README.md

 4. Setup ieeg-matlab toolbox. (see portal-matlab-tools/IEEGTutorial.m).
 Once you set up your account, the login.bin needs to be in the matlab path.
 It may be easiest to place it in the ieeg-matlab folder.

 ## Run locally on matlab
-1. run_pipeline('kaggle','RFKaggle','test',25,12,1,1,'append') (run kaggle algorithm, prefix layers of test, set C parameter to 25, minimum duration of 12 seconds, run individually as well as global, and append to existing annotations if any)
+1. run_pipeline('kaggle','RFKaggle','test',25,12,1,1,'append') (run kaggle algorithm, prefix layernames with 'test', set C parameter to 25, minimum duration of 12 seconds, run individually as well as global, and append to existing annotations if any)

 ## Run on linux:
 Note, these scripts were tailored for a specific project in mind.
 To do: generalize